A Quick Navigation on Scuba Diving in Seychelles

 4. Napoleon Rock

 Far off from the southwest coast of Mahé lies the Alphonse Island.
 Abundant in both micro and macro fishes, this dive site is loved by those seeking a thrilling element apart from the breathtaking views.
 The strong ocean currents make diving challenging at times, but fun nonetheless.
-Maximum depth here is around 18 m.
+The maximum depth here is around 18 m.
 The coral reef below forms an angelic topography.

 5. Brissare Rocks